CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL_runai_setup/README.md

 At this point, you should have an image that can be deployed on multiple platforms.
 This guide will show you how to deploy your image on the EPFL IC RunAI cluster and use for:

-1. Running unattended jobs.
+1. Remote development (as at <lab-name> we use the RunAI platform as our daily drivers).
-2. Remote development (as at <lab-name> we use the RunAI platform as our daily drivers).
+2. Running unattended jobs.

-Using the image on the HaaS lab machines falls into the general reproducible use case and is covered by the instructions in the `installation/docker-amd64/README.md` file.
+Using the image on the HaaS lab machines falls into the public instructions using the reproducible `local` Docker Compose servie and is covered by the instructions in the `installation/docker-amd64/README.md` file.

 ## Prerequisites